bahrus/purr-sist/README.md

 purr-sist-idb persists state to the local indexed db for offline storage (and potentially cross window state management).

 **NB**:  Quite a bit of the functionality described here overlaps significantly with the slightly better known [Polymer data elements](https://www.webcomponents.org/element/@polymer/app-storage), which I remembered about recently.
-At this point, there's no doubt those components support useful features not found here for now (like orchestrating data moving as the user's status switches between offline and online mode).
+At this point, there's no doubt those components support useful features not found here (like orchestrating data moving as the user's status switches between offline and online mode).

 <!--## Syntax Reference -->